Flash-VAED: Plug-and-Play VAE Decoders for Efficient Video Generation: Method

 \subsection{Independence-Aware Channel Pruning}

-As a fundamental branch of model compression~(\citealp{vlmq}; \citealp{3dgscompress}; \citealp{bidirectionalstereoimagecompression}), channel pruning is a widely used neural network acceleration technique~(\citealp{networkslim}; \citealp{surveypruning}).
+Channel pruning is a widely used neural network acceleration technique~(\citealp{networkslim}; \citealp{surveypruning}).
 However, applying conventional pruning methods to video VAE decoders faces several challenges.
 First, our visualization of the output feature maps and the calculation of the cosine similarity against Channel 0, as shown in Figure~\ref{fig:Similarity Analysis}, reveal observable redundancy.
 Nevertheless, pairwise similarity measures fail to provide sufficient evidence for pruning decisions.
 Second, the extensive use of cascaded residual blocks in the decoder complicates the pruning process, as maintaining identical channel indices across different blocks is critical to preserve the model's original connectivity.
 A detailed explanation is provided in Appendix~\ref{sec:Detailed Analysis of the Effectiveness of Shortcut Injection}.

 To address these challenges, we shift from pairwise similarity to linear dependence, where a channel is considered redundant if it can be linearly represented by other channels.
 To validate this concept, we conduct an SVD analysis on the matrix of feature maps across all channels.
 As illustrated in Figure~\ref{fig:SVD}, we find that retaining only \textbf{22\%} of the singular values is sufficient to explain \textbf{99\%} of the total variance.
 Based on this insight, we propose an independence-aware channel pruning method that reduces the channel count to 12.5\%$-$25\% of the original size with minimal quality loss, while maintaining the internal continuity of the model.